-Activity Evidence that supports this approach Challenge number(s) addressed High quality one to one and small group tuition in English and Maths and within the Enhanced Pathway The EEF state; "On average, one to one tuition is very effective at improving pupil outcomes.
-One to one tuition may be an effective strategy for providing targeted support for pupils that are identified as having low 1, 2, 3 prior attainment or are struggling in par- ticular areas."
-"Studies in England have shown that pu- pils eligible for free school meals typically receive additional benefits from small group tuition."
-Tuition targeted at specific needs and knowledge gaps can be an ef- fective method to support low attain- ing pupils or those falling behind, both one-to-one: One to one tuition EEF (educa- tionendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Targeted support enhanced by Higher The EEF state; 2 Level/SeniorTeaching Assistants and SEN Teachers "For tuition led by teaching assistants, interventions are likely to be particularly beneficial when the teaching assistants are experiences and well trained."
-Planning for pupils with Special The EEF state; 1, 2, 3 Educational Needs and Disabilities (SEND) "the evidence tells us that teachers in mainstream schools should instead prior- itise familiar but powerful strategies, like scaffolding and explicit instruction, to support their pupils with SEND.
-Refresh- ing a repertoire of high-quality teaching with colleagues is something schools are thinking about as they plan staff CPD, in- cluding supporting early career teach- ers."
-"The strategic deployment of Teaching Assistants (TAs) will also be important in ensuring pupils with SEND are sup- ported, and TAs should be fully prepared for their role, supplementing rather than replacing high-quality provision from the class teacher.
-Schools must continue to avoid unintended consequences, such as prolonged separation from peers and teachers, and select evidence-based, tar- geted interventions that are closely moni- tored."
-Add updated SEND Toolkit Targeted support for curriculum enrichment opportunities in addition to wider enrichment support The EEF state; "The evidence in our Toolkit and the EEF's literature review on non-cognitive skills suggest that character-related ap- proaches can be most effective for im- proving attainment when they are specifi- cally linked to learning."
-All
+Activity Evidence that supports this approach Challenge number(s) addressed High-quality one-to-one and small-group tuition in English and Maths and within the Enhanced Pathway "On average, one-to-one tuition is very effective at improving pupil outcomes.
+One-to-one tuition may be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas."
+"Studies in England have shown that pupils eligible for free school meals typically receive additional benefits from small-group tuition."
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Targeted support enhanced by higher level/senior teaching assistants and SEN teachers The EEF states: "For tuition led by teaching assistants, interventions are likely to be particularly beneficial when the teaching assistants are experienced and well trained."
+2, 3, 5 Planning for pupils with Special Educational Needs and Disabilities (SEND) "the evidence tells us that teachers in mainstream schools should instead prioritise familiar but powerful strategies, like scaffolding and explicit instruction, to support their pupils with SEND.
+Refreshing a repertoire of high-quality teaching with colleagues is something schools are thinking 1, 2, 3, 5 about as they plan staff CPD, including supporting early career teachers."
+"The strategic deployment of teaching assistants (TAs) will also be important in ensuring pupils with SEND are supported, and TAs should be fully prepared for their role, supplementing rather than replacing high-quality provision from the class teacher.
+Schools must continue to avoid unintended consequences, such as prolonged separation from peers and teachers, and select evidence-based, targeted interventions that are closely monitored."
+Special Education in Mainstream Schools - EEF Targeted support for curriculum enrichment opportunities in addition to wider enrichment support The EEF states: "The evidence in our Toolkit and the EEF's literature review on non-cognitive skills suggest that character-related approaches can be most effective for improving attainment when they are specifically linked to learning."
+A particular focus on STEM.
+1,2,3,4,5